danthedaniel/noquery-ajax/README.md

 [![npm version](https://badge.fury.io/js/noquery-ajax.svg)](https://badge.fury.io/js/noquery-ajax)

-A minimalistic Javascript library meant to be a replacement for jQuery's $.ajax
+A minimalistic Javascript library meant to be a replacement for jQuery's $.ajax.

 noquery-ajax does not support all of the features of jQuery's ajax functionality, but it should handle enough so that most sites can simply perform a global replace of `$.ajax` for `ajax`.
+It's less than 2KB when minified, and less than 1KB when minified and gzipped (888 Bytes as of v0.3.0).

 ##### Installation